It’s summer, and the biking is easy! If you are a fan of mountain bike trails, Juneau has more than its share of fantastic trails to enjoy.

 Whether you are looking for a long, hard trip or a short, easy little outing, Juneau mountain bike trails have something for everyone.

-If you have visitors or guests that need a rental, there are plenty of bike rental shops and bicycle shops that offer repairs in Juneau.
+If you have visitors or guests that need a rental, there are plenty of bike rental shops and bicycle shops that offer repairs.

-Ready to check out this list of must-do biking trails?
+Ready to check out this list of must-do biking trails in Juneau Better Health recommends?
 Keep reading!

 Don’t let the name “ditch” make you think this trail isn’t an interesting one!
 Treadwell Ditch trail gets its name from the Treadwell Mine complex, which used to operate here.